Dave Hyde: Jimmy Butler goes down and Miami Heat can’t hold up without him

 They had three turnovers in the first three minutes, made two of their first 11 shots, Bam Adebayo went to the bench with two early fouls and then real calamity happened when Butler crumpled to the floor.

 Still, they were right there.
 Spoelstra unwrapped a amoeba-like zone defense with shifting specters and changing roles that also kept Adebayo from having to cover 7-foot Joel Embiid.
 Philadelphia acted like it had never seen a zone.
-It shot a measly 32.6 percent in the first half with 12 turnovers.
+It shot a measly 32.6% in the first half with 12 turnovers.

 Philadelphia fans, bless them, began booing.